gekkedev/school-sheet-atelier/README.md

 ## Features

 - On-device LLM (WebLLM plus WebGPU).
 First model download shows a progress bar, then cached offline.
-- Exam and worksheet generator with grade, subject, topic selection, difficulty, and temperature (default 0.3-0.5).
+- Worksheet and exam generator with grade, subject, and topic selection.
-- Self-check pass: model re-reads and fixes grammar or solutions before final output.
-- Editable preview with full WYSIWYG editor for last-minute changes before exporting.
+- Live streaming preview shows content as it's generated.
+- Multiple generation queue with status tracking and cancellation.
-- PDF preview and export (DIN A4, page numbers, header and footer).
+- PDF preview and export using @react-pdf/renderer (DIN A4 layout).
-- DOCX export (opens in Word, LibreOffice, OpenOffice).
+- DOCX export with docx library (compatible with Word, LibreOffice, OpenOffice).
-- Templates for exams, worksheets, reading passages, cloze texts, flashcards, quizzes, answer sheets.
+- Copy to clipboard functionality for generated content.
-- Curated topic libraries for Deutsch and Religion, with ability to add custom topics.
+- Curated topic libraries for Deutsch and Religion with detailed focus areas and sample prompts.
+- Persistent storage of generated results in browser localStorage.

 ---